chan109/codesync-binary/API.md

 ###Input:
  Description:
- receive a object which contains the event type, a user_id and a sdp offer/answer
+ Receive a object which contains the event type, a user_id and a sdp offer/answer

  Format of the data --> {"event": "conn", "payload": {"from", <user_id>, "data": <sdp answer/offer>}}